AirPods and AirPods Pro success better than Apple 'could ever imagine'

 Apple's wearables division has grown to the size of a Fortune 140 company as of the April 30 quarterly results, with AirPods contributing heavily to its revenue growth.
 The massive success of the audio accessories have helped push the division's revenues to $6.3 billion for the quarter, up from $5.1 billion one year prior.

 In a profile examining how AirPods became such a successful product, sources of Wired estimate the AirPods line contributed $7.3 billion in revenue across all of 2019, an increase of 121 percent from full-year 2018 revenues believed to be around $3.3 billion.

 The initial five-minute appearance during Apple's September 2016 event caught the attention of many customers, despite the relatively short introduction.
-"It was almost like wildfire how quickly it spread," said Joswiak.
+"It was almost like wildfire how quickly it spread," Greg Joswiak said.
 "It's done even better than we could ever imagine."

 On the subject of their cordless construction, Joswiak claims Apple "had a vision for our wireless future for many years" ahead of the creation of AirPods.
 "We had this incredible wireless product, the iPhone, and yet what began to feel odd is when you saw somebody using wired headphones.
 Right then you thought, why would to attach the wire?"

 The report touches upon Apple's continuation of research it performed with Stanford University to improve the fit of its existing earphones for EarPods.
 Following that product's launch, Apple continued its research, mapping ears to create a more accurate model for the AirPods Pro.